shepherdjerred/macos-cross-compiler/README.md

 ### Usage

+> [!IMPORTANT]
+> The Docker image is quite large.
+It includes several compilers and the macOS SDK.

 ```bash
 # Start a Docker container using the Docker image.
 # Replace `$PWD/samples` with the path to the source you want to compile.